-Maximum average working week is 48 hours, subject to certain exceptions.
-The average work hours may be taken over a four- (most common), six- or 12-month period (this is exceptional and applies to the security industry, hospitals, prisons, gas/electricity, airport/docks, agriculture and employees in businesses which have peak periods at certain times of the year such as tourism).
+The maximum average working week is 48 hours, subject to certain exceptions.
+The average work hours may be taken over a four- (most common), six- or 12-month period (this is exceptional and applies to the security industry, hospitals, prisons, gas/electricity, airport/docks, agriculture, and employees in businesses which have peak periods at certain times of the year such as tourism).

 Every employee has a general entitlement to the following rest periods:

 - Daily - 11 consecutive hours’ daily rest per 24-hour period.

 - Weekly - One 24 hours’ rest per week, preceded by a daily rest period of 11 consecutive hours.